Matt Hancock sings I Want To Break Free during jungle karaoke session

 The Culture Club singer, 61, was announced as the celebrity with the fewest votes by hosts Ant McPartlin and Declan Donnelly.

-“It wasn’t easy at all but after a while you kind of just float into it.”

-Reflecting on Hancock’s participation in the show, Boy George said: “Having Matt in here was really challenging for a lot of reasons…
+Reflecting on Hancock’s participation in the show with the duo, Boy George said: “Having Matt in here was really challenging for a lot of reasons…

 “By the way, he’s just a person.
 In here he’s just a person, he mucked in, he was really, really doing a lot to help everyone, so I can’t judge him on that.”